 Joining the Avengers

 From his impossibly youthful appearance and actions after his revival the Avengers determined he had been preserved in a state of suspended animation while frozen in the ice.
 Though he was out of his own time and unfamiliar with the modern world he is still at his.
 Recognizing his value as skilled fighter in combat, a great tactician, and a natural leader; the Avengers invite Captain America to join their team.
 The Living Legend of World War II accepted, and soon became team leader, a position he has held more times than anybody else.
 This was quickly followed by his own monthly gig in the Tales of Suspense anthology, wherein he shared equal billing with Iron Man.
+He was involved in the Avengers' first great roster shakeup, where he led a team consisting of himself, Scarlet Witch, Quicksilver, and Hawkeye.
+During the final arc of Tales of Suspense before it was renamed Captain America, Cap met and befriended the African hero Black Panther, beginning a friendship that would last many years.

 Cap appears in an extended run by Stan and Jack in which Captain America leads the Avengers for a long time, fighting their enemies and some of his old enemies-such as Baron Zemo.
 He finds out what had happened to Bucky, his young World War II partner, and is devastated.
 He was grief-stricken for many years.
 Shortly after Captain America's revival, honorary Avenger Rick Jones convinces Cap to let him become the new Bucky and partners with him for a short time.
 Captain America doesn't want to be responsible for another young partner's death.
 Just as he relents, and allows Rick to assume the Bucky identity, the Red Skull (Cap's arch-enemy from World War II) uses the Cosmic Cube to drive Bucky away.
 Afterwards, the title's creative reins transferred over to Jim Steranko.
 A Silver Age stylist who helped redefine comic art expectations.
 One of his greatest Marvel triumphs was in the pages of Captain America!
 The issues of Cap #110, 111, 113 were packed with high drama, proportion expanding page layouts, and Steranko's sultry, spy-oriented action.